Skip to content

 Zurich inheritance tax rates by relationship

 ZH ESchG structures rates by the heir's relationship to the deceased.
-The closer the relationship, the lower or zero the rate.
+Closer relationship, lower or zero rate.

 Spouses and registered partners: exempt.
 ZH ESchG §17 grants a full exemption with no cap.
-A surviving spouse inheriting CHF 10 million in Bitcoin pays zero Erbschaftssteuer in Zurich.
-The registered partner exemption under §17a follows the same logic for Swiss-registered civil partnerships.
+A surviving spouse inheriting CHF 10 million in Bitcoin pays zero Erbschaftssteuer in Zurich. §17a extends the same logic to registered civil partnerships.

 Direct descendants (children, grandchildren): tiered rates.
 ZH ESchG §19 applies a progressive bracket structure per heir: